 - Organic: This is a label many of us flock to, but you should know that it doesn’t necessarily mean it’s the best quality or most-humanely raised chicken.
 The term “organic” is regulated by the USDA, and can only be used when no pesticides or chemical fertilizers are used in the poultry feed, and no antibiotics are used during any stage of production.
-And, as we mentioned above, all organic chicken must all be free range.
+And, as we mentioned above, all organic chicken must be free-range.

-- 100% Vegetarian Diet: This simply means that the chicken was raised on feed free from animal by-products.
+- 100% vegetarian diet: This simply means that the chicken was raised on feed free from animal byproducts.

 - Natural: This is a misleading marketing term, and actually has nothing to do with how the chicken is raised.
 It simply means the chicken contains no artificial ingredients, like coloring agents and preservatives.